fomightez/text_mining/README.md

 -`find_overlap_in_lists_with_Venn.py`
 >  lists --> list of shared items and a diagram showing relationships between lists
-Like `find_overlap_in_lists.py` (see below) but for comparisons involving 2, 3, or 4 list documents it produces in an image file a Venn diagram depicting the relationships of the items in the lists.
+Like `find_overlap_in_lists.py` (see below), except for in the cases of comparisons involving 2, 3, or 4 list documents, it produces a Venn diagram (image file) depicting the relationships of the items in the lists.
 To produce a Venn diagram for comparing lists found in four separate documents, it requires `venn4_from_github.py` (see below) in the same directory.
 This additional script is not needed in the cases comparing two or three lists.
 Note: this will not work to produce a Venn diagram on [mybinder.org](http://mybinder.org) because issues with `matplotlib` despite the fact the image is set to be saved as a file by default.
+See `find_overlap_in_lists.py` below for additional details.

 **Usage**